 The response to any accidental spills or ground contamination will be assessed on a case-by-case basis and remediated using biodegradable spill absorbent (Section 3.4).
 Emergency response procedures will also be enacted as required, in accordance with the relevant environmental procedures.
-MACH Energy will form an Emergency Response Team (ERT) which will assist in the control and clean up in the event of a chemical/hydrocarbon spill.
+An Emergency Response Team (ERT) in consultation with MACH Energy will be formed and maintained by Principal Contractors at the MPO, which will assist in the control and clean up in the event of a chemical/hydrocarbon spill.
 Hydrocarbon or chemical spills will be reported in the mine site incident reporting and management system with corrective and preventative measures taken as appropriate.